single-season tampa bay rays home run leaders

 After a 143-plate-appearance sample in 2018, Lowe has been a consistent power source for Tampa Bay.
 Over the 1,186 plate appearances that followed, he mashed 70 homers with a .526 slugging percentage.

 Once the 2021 All-Star break rolled around, Lowe was hitting a good number of homers (21, to be exact), but still owned just a .782 OPS off the strength of a .208/.316/.465 line in 335 plate appearances.
 In his final 280 trips to the plate, he leveled up his performance.
 His triple slash climbed to .292/.368/.591 (a .959 OPS) to go along with 18 homers, 51 RBI, and 20 doubles.
+While this is the second-best performance in franchise history, it’s the most powerful campaign ever by a Rays second baseman.

 Carlos Peña: 39 Home Runs in 2009